 An often-overlooked cause of poor HRV values is dehydration.

-Proper hydration status seems imperative for all aspects of optimizing your health and well-being, including supporting the best HRV you can have.
+Proper hydration status seems imperative for all aspects of optimizing your health and well-being, and it also can positively affect HRV.

 Dehydration is a stressor on the body, which can key up more sympathetic nervous system activation because the entire cardiovascular system has to work harder to supply your body with enough oxygen because blood volume drops when you are dehydrated.